pierregermain/MyDrupal/d8/hello_world/Readme.md

 ## About Routes
 https://www.drupal.org/docs/8/api/routing-system/structure-of-routes
+ - By default we define routes in the `*.routing.yml` file
  - `path` key indicates the path we want this route to work on
  - `defaults` section defines the handler
  - we can use *Route variables* like `path: '/hello/{param}'` and/or `/hello/{node}`